Persistence and Efficacy of Maternal COVID-19 Vaccine-Induced Antibodies in Human Milk: A Comprehensive Meta-Analysis

 References

-.
 Hunagund S, Golan Y, Asiodu IV, Prahl M, Gaw SL.
 Effects of vaccination against influenza, pertussis, and COVID-19 on human milk antibodies: current evidence and implications for health equity.
-Frontiers in immunology.
+Front Immunol.
 2022;13:910383.

 Mardiyan Kurniawati E, Rahmawati NA.
-Records of antibodies in breast milk in postpartum women who have been vaccinated or exposed to COVID-19: A systematic review.
-F1000Research.
+Records of antibodies in breast milk in postpartum women vaccinated or exposed to COVID-19: a systematic review.
+F1000Res.
 2022;11:785.

 De Rose DU, Salvatori G, Dotta A, Auriti C. SARS-CoV-2 vaccines during pregnancy and breastfeeding: a systematic review of maternal and neonatal outcomes.
 Viruses.
 2022;14(3):539.

-Nicolaidou V, Georgiou R, Christofidou M, Felekkis K, Pieri M, Papaneophytou C. Detection of SARS-CoV-2–Specific Antibodies in Human Breast Milk and Their Neutralizing Capacity after COVID-19 Vaccination: A Systematic Review.
-International Journal of Molecular Sciences.
+Nicolaidou V, Georgiou R, Christofidou M, Felekkis K, Pieri M, Papaneophytou C. Detection of SARS-CoV-2–specific antibodies in human breast milk and their neutralizing capacity after COVID-19 vaccination: a systematic review.
+Int J Mol Sci.
 2023;24(3):2957.

-Dimitroglou M, Sokou R, Iacovidou N, Pouliakis A, Kafalidis G, Boutsikou T, et al. Anti-SARS-CoV-2 Immunoglobulins in Human Milk after Coronavirus Disease or Vaccination—Time Frame and Duration of Detection in Human Milk and Factors That Affect Their Titers: A Systematic Review.
+Dimitroglou M, Sokou R, Iacovidou N, Pouliakis A, Kafalidis G, Boutsikou T, et al. Anti-SARS-CoV-2 immunoglobulins in human milk after coronavirus disease or vaccination: time frame, duration and factors affecting titers.
 Nutrients.
 2023;15(8):1905.

-Ricciardi A, Zelini P, Cassaniti I, Avanzini MA, Colaneri M, De Silvestri A, et al. Serum and breastmilk SARS-CoV-2 specific antibodies following BNT162b2 vaccine: prolonged protection from SARS-CoV-2 in newborns and older children.
-International Journal of Infectious Diseases.
+Ricciardi A, Zelini P, Cassaniti I, Avanzini MA, Colaneri M, De Silvestri A, et al. Serum and breastmilk SARS-CoV-2 antibodies following BNT162b2 vaccine: prolonged protection in newborns and older children.
+Int J Infect Dis.
 2022;122:905-9.

 Chaubey I, Vijay H, Govindaraj S, Babu H, Cheedarla N, Shankar EM, et al. Impact of COVID-19 vaccination on pregnant women.
 Pathogens.
 2023;12(3):431.